 Learn more at Oregon’s Only website.

-Keep the greens under the light and watered and in 30 or so days you'll be able to cut your fresh greens.
+Keep the greens under the light and water; in 30 or so days, you’ll be able to cut your fresh greens.

 Harvesting is a simple process.
 All you need is a sharp knife or a clean pair of scissors.

-Below is a tray of lettuce that I'm harvesting, I clip off enough to make my salad and put the tray back under the lights.
+Below is a tray of lettuce I’m harvesting; I clip off enough to make my salad and put the tray back under the lights.

 Notice that the first cutting of lettuce is growing back.

-Time will tell if allowing the lettuce to grow back is worth the time and space.
-I'll update the post once I have an answer.
+Time will tell if letting the lettuce grow back is worth the time and space.
+I’ll update the post once I have an answer.

-Growing lettuce indoors during the winter or anytime if you live in an apartment is a great way to add nutrition and good food to your diet when fresh produce has to travel hundreds if not thousands of miles to your grocery store.
+Growing lettuce indoors during the winter or anytime if you live in an apartment is a great way to add nutrition and good food to your diet when fresh produce travels hundreds, if not thousands, of miles to your grocery store.

-The initial investment can be a bit pricey, but once the basics are bought all you need is a bit of soil and new seeds.
+The initial investment can be a bit pricey, but once the basics are bought, you only need a bit of soil and new seeds.

-The quart bottles of fertilizer will last a very long time, since you only using milliliters at a time.
+The quart bottles of fertilizer will last a very long time since you are only using milliliters at a time.

-Please leave a comment below if you've grown lettuce indoors or want to try.
-Share with your friends and don't forget to subscribe to get updates, both for the website and the YouTube channel.
+Please comment below if you’ve grown lettuce indoors or want to try it.
+Share with your friends, and don’t forget to subscribe to get updates for the website and the YouTube channel.